 OSHA requires that all lift trucks be inspected at least daily before being put into use.
 If you are operating your lift trucks around the clock, then they must be inspected at the beginning of each shift.
 Contrary to what many people believe, OSHA does not require these inspections to be kept in writing.
 However, it is strongly recommended that employers document all inspections.
 If inspections are not documented, it will be very difficult to track and prove that they were completed.
 It is also essential that all operators know how to properly conduct a pre-shift inspection of their lift truck, and having an actual "checklist" will help ensure that operators know what to inspect.

-This inspection requires the operator to inspect a number of items such as:
+This Visual Inspection requires the operator to visually inspect a number of items such as:

-- Tires – Failure to do so could result in roll over incident
+- Tires – Check to make sure the tires are not worn or flat.
+Failure to do so could result in roll over incident

-- Battery – Improper checking procedures can result in serious eye injuries and burns
+- Battery – Make sure the battery is secured.
+Improper checking procedures can result in serious eye injuries and burn

-- After completing the visual inspection, operators should always conduct an operational inspection with the key in the "on" position.
+After completing the visual inspection, operators should always conduct an Operational Inspection with the key in the "on" position.
+This inspection includes:

-- Horn – No audible warning device could result in a pedestrian being struck
+- Horn – Does the horn work properly?
+No audible warning device could result in a pedestrian being struck

 - Lift / Lower System – A malfunctioning lift/lower system could result in dropping of load and result in a crushing injury

-- Steering & Braking – Any malfunction of these components could lead to loss of control and result in injury and property damage.
+- Steering & Braking – Are all the brakes and steering working properly?
+Any malfunction of these components could lead to loss of control and result in injury and property damage.

 In addition to the items listed above, other items may need to be checked depending on the on the type of lift truck.
 It is also important to keep your lift truck in clean condition free of excess dirt, oil, or grease so that all warning labels and safety decals are visible.